plutack/numbers-api/README.md

     Returns a slice of string with allowed values ["armstrong", "odd", "even"]

+func digitSum(n int) int
+    digitSum calculates the sum of the all the digits in the number.

+    returns int.

 func getFunFact(n int) string
     getFunFact is a function that gets a random math funfact using http://numbersapi.com/{n}/math where n is the number.